Cannabis and Back Pain

 Acute back pain is generally the type of pain that comes on suddenly as a result of an injury.
 Acute back pain is often treated quite quickly.

-Marijuana is no stranger to being used for pain relief.
+Marijuana is no stranger to being used for relieving chronic pain.

 In countries where medical use is allowed, marijuana is often prescribed to treat pain where other treatments have not been successful.
 In the U.S. and Canada, chronic pain has been cited by patients as the most common reason for their use of medical marijuana.

-There are a number of studies that link cannabis and pain relief and we will share a few examples later, but first, on to how cannabis works to relieve pain.
+There are a number of studies that link marijuana and pain relief and we will share a few examples later, but first, on to how marijuana works to relieve pain.

 The analgesic, or pain-relief, effects that marijuana is known to have comes from the cannabinoids within the drug.

-These are also thought to have some anti-inflammatory effects, which is a likely reason why cannabis and back pain treatments are observed to be effective.
+These are also thought to have some anti-inflammatory effects, which is a likely reason why medical marijuana and back pain treatments are observed to be effective.

 The cannabinoids themselves are a group of closely related compounds, all of which bind to and influence the cannabinoid receptors in your brain.